BJP mulls launching mass outreach programme before Bengal

 The BJP leaders, however, denied that the initiative -- that is expected to be launched in a few days -- is meant

-to outsmart the TMC's programme and insisted it is aimed at inquiring about people's grievances against TMC-run civic
+to outsmart the TMC's programme and insisted it is aimed at enquiring about people's grievances against TMC-run civic

 bodies and understanding their needs and demands.
 The elections to 107 municipalities and the Kolkata